-Many people think that a private money loan and hard money loan are the same.
-Though they do have some similarities, they have some major differences as well.
+Many people think that a private money loan and a hard money loan are the same.
+Though they have some similarities, they also have some major differences.

 Hard Money Loans vs. Private Money Loans

-Hard money loans are typically easier to find, some private money loans are more about a relationship with a friend or family member and in most cases, private money lenders are found via networking.
+Hard money loans are typically easier to find.
+Some private money loans are more about a relationship with a friend or family member.
+In most cases, private money lenders are found via networking.

-Private money lenders typically are not organized money lenders and are not usually licensed to loan money.
-Hard money lenders, on the other hand, are organized money lenders and are usually in some way licensed to loan money.
+Private money lenders are not typically organized and are not usually licensed to loan money.
+On the other hand, hard money lenders have organized money lenders and are usually licensed to loan money.

-Many hard money lenders will fund those loans from other private sources, so they must mark up the interest rates and points somewhat to be able to make a profit.
-Working directly with private a private money source, you most likely will cut out the middleman and that may offer slightly better terms.
+Many hard money lenders will fund those loans from other private sources, so they must mark up the interest rates and points somewhat to make a profit.
+Working directly with a private money source, you most likely will cut out the middleman, which may offer slightly better terms.

 The challenge here is if you need a loan based on real estate equity, private money lenders, for the most part, do not advertise.
 You have to learn how to find and attract private money.